jmsmistral/lorix/README.md

 ### Define new column

-Pass a function that returns a value for the new column.
-The function accepts a single parameter that represents a row in the DataFrame, where column values can be accessed as shown below.
+`withColumn(newCol, fn)` returns a new DataFrame with a new column (`newCol`), as defined by the function `fn`. `fn` accepts a single parameter that represents a DataFrame row to expose access to individual column values.

 ```javascript
 let df = df1.withColumn("newCol", (row) => row["colA"] + row["colB"]);